 o Record companies had an extremely difficult time initially clearing digital rights with their artists.
 No sooner did we add Dave Mathews than his lawyer demanded we take it down until his label, RCA records, negotiated an additional advance for exploitation of digital rights.
 High profile artists like Metallica had full control of their distribution and wouldn’t agree to make their catalogs available.
 Some artists agreed to offer their repertoire for download sales but not subscriptions and vice versa.
 Many tracks were in dispute because the artist had changed labels and the labels were subsequently consolidated under new companies, or the content was part of a compilation, or in the case of urban music, samples from other artists were used extensively.
 Through a long, deliberate process we have whittled down the high profile hold-outs to the Beatles, AC/DC and a handful of others.

 o Publishing clearances were a nightmare.
 It was only last year that the CRB came up with a statutory rate and licensing and payment standards.

 o Recorded music was mostly limited to a million or so major label and key indie tracks compared to the many millions available today.
 This has been due to incredible growth among Indie labels and music aggregators.

 · The rumors of our demise have been greatly exaggerated.
 MusicNet continues to be the most important digital service provider in the industry.
-Over the years we have powered every major brand from Microsoft in the US , to Tesco and HMV in the UK , and Samsung in Germany & France .
-Our last quarter was our best ever and with the launch of our new product line, MN Open, we expect good results in 2010. and
+Over the years we have powered every major brand from Yahoo and Microsoft in the US , to Tesco and HMV in the UK , and Samsung in Germany & France .
+Our last quarter was our best ever and with the launch of our new product line, MN Open, we expect good results in 2010.

 · MusicNet has never built or marketed a service directly to consumers.
 Retail pricing has always been set by our customers.
 We pass through content costs and charge a transactional fee for our services.